 When you’re looking for information, where’s the first place you go?
 Your answer is most likely a search engine.
 It’s exactly the same for prospective students looking for a suitable course.
 So how do you get your institution to appear above all the others?
-For your college or university, the answer is SEO.
+For your colleges the answer is SEO.

 Search engine optimisation could be the key to beating your competitors to the top positions on search engine results pages.
 The benefits you get from this are astronomical.
 Over 25% of searchers click on the first organic result on Google, and only 0.78% of people will click on a link on the second page.

-But what is SEO, and why is it so important for colleges and universities?
-Within this article we discuss both questions and let you in on some SEO secrets that will give you the best shot at the prized top position.
+But what is SEO, and why is it so important for colleges?
+Within this article, we discuss both questions and let you in on some SEO secrets that will give you the best shot at the prized top position.

 SEO isn’t just a simple task you can do once and be done with, though.
 It’s a combination of actions that need constant tweaking and refining.
 It involves page optimisation, technical optimisation of your website, content, backlinks, page speed and more.
 That’s why some people outsource the work to an SEO agency with the expertise to do the job well.

 We all know the world is becoming more digital.
 Online has become an important part of student recruitment, and colleges that haven’t adjusted need to do so.

 However, colleges do face their own SEO challenges.
 Their websites are often managed by different course administrators, department heads and marketing teams, meaning there’s more than one person taking control of SEO.
 If there’s no unified effort, it takes longer to achieve results, if they manage to make any headway at all.

 Despite the challenges, there are things you can do to bring your SEO efforts back under control.
 Here are ten of the best actions you can take, and how to do them.

 Do you know what you want your end result to be?
 Are you after more brand recognition, open-day applications or more course enrolments?
 If you don’t know what your goal is, you can’t make a concerted effort to get there.